Johann Christoph Gustav von Struve

 Johann Christoph Gustav von Struve was a German diplomat.
-He was born on 26 September 1763 in Regensburg (at this time a Free Imperial City) to the diplomat Anton Sebastian von Struve, the Russian ambassador to the Reichstag in Regensburg.
+He was born on 26 September 1763 in Regensburg (at this time a Free Imperial City) to the diplomat Anton Sebastian von Struve, the Russian Empire ambassador to the Reichstag in Regensburg.
 His mother was Johanne Dorothea Werner of Sondershausen in the Thuringian states.

 Gustav, as he was known, was a signer to the Treaty of Paris of 1814.

 Other Struves

 Gustav came from a distinguished family, with many of his siblings also being civil servants to the Russian court, in the tradition of their father, Anton: